-If you have the 6s or later, you can again put 3D Touch to work.
+You can again put 3D Touch to work.
 Press down against a name in your Favorites list.
 That gives you a shortcut to call another phone number for that person rather than the one you designated in Favorites, such as the person's FaceTime credential or the way to reach the person via an iMessage.